An Apple Watch with a MicroLED display could debut in 2020 according to a new report.

 Chinese-based publication Economic Daily News claims the smartwatch could feature the budding display technology and the company has reportedly already had talks with display manufacturers in Taiwan to get them on Watches next year.

 The move would see typical OLED screens currently used in the Watch replaced by the low-power equivalent, with a prototype reportedly already in the works.

 MicroLED displays have a couple of advantages over OLED displays.
 They require about half the power, so they're much more energy efficient.
 They're also brighter and have higher contrast ratios.
 It's also possible to tune colours to be more vibrant and richer.
-And, most importantly for Jony Ive, they're thinner, which means they enable thinner devices - or in this case, thinner Apple Watches.
+They're thinner too, which means they enable thinner devices - or in this case, thinner Apple Watches.

 Apple would still have to outsource the manufacture of its displays to bring it to a mass market device, but developing the technology itself would allow it to set certain standards within quality and, generally, have more of a say in what's going into one of its products.

 And it's something we've seen Apple build towards for some time now.
 Back in 2014, it acquired LuxVue, a company working on bringing MicroLED to mass market devices, and that initial foray is now allegedly being ramped up.

 Just when we see the fruits of the company's labour remains to be seen, but it appears it'll be too early to be included in the Watch Series 5 we expect to see before the end of 2018.
 We guess we should peg this one in for the Apple Watch Series 6 instead.